TDarkShadow/iheartnewvegas/main.md

 - ⚠️ (LOD) Added additional instructions to **Strip Lights Region Fix** for compatibility with **Hoover Dam Jets Restored and Distant**.
 - ⚠️ (MCM Config) Added instructions for **B42 Inspect** and **RAD - Radiation is Actually Dangerous**.
 Removed instructions for **Mojave Arsenal**.
 - 🚫 (Gameplay) **Alternative Repairing**.
 Replaced by **Repair Tools**.
 Much simpler and also less forgiving alternative.
+- 🚫 (Visuals) **Burning Campfire Redone**.
+The burning lighting effect can be extremely garish, quite often.
 - 🚫 (Visuals) **Simple Interior Lighting Overhaul**.
 Playing with it further made me realize how muddy interiors were with it.
 - 🚫 (Visuals) **Securitrons on Alert**.
 Replaced with **Securitrons in CRT**.
 Over time the novelty of the mod wore out for me, and I preferred the simpler alternative.
 </details>